filesmuggler/antelope/README.md

 #### Desktop Application

 The desktop app is suited to run on Windows, Linux and Mac machines, since it's written in Python.
-All you need is install Python interpreter from [Python Official Website] (https://www.python.org/).
+All you need is install Python interpreter from [Python Official Website](https://www.python.org/).
 Additionally you will need some packages to run the program smoothly:

 - pyserial